muhammadyasir-dev/muhammadyasir-dev/README.md

 - ⚡ You can see me on [Upwork](https://www.upwork.com/freelancers/~0134f4c054f96f8850)

-I craft scalable and high performanent applications which work under heavy load like water
+I craft scalable and high performent applications which work under heavy load like fire

 <h2> &#128293;Tech stack</h2>